Henok-Matheas/alen/README.md

   Customer features:
     • The website lets users find prescribed medications by searching from local pharmacies databases.
     • Authentication feature:
-        -User sign in and sign up features
+        User sign in and sign up features
-        -User logout
+        User logout
-        -User profile with update and delete features
+        User profile with update and delete features

     • Displays the address of the chosen pharmacy (if it’s found on google maps it will display the location.)
     • Searches for medication and if found displays it’s description.